 View reports generated by QALoad Analyze on a machine with QALoad installed or on any machine with a Web browser.
-In order to save the contents of a timing file's working folder, when viewing reports, clear the Remove XML Working Folder option.
-To properly set this option, see the Workspace tab on the Options dialog box.
+In order to save the contents of a timing file's working folder when viewing reports, clear the Remove XML Working Folder option on the Workspace tab of the Options dialog box.
 For more information, see Options Dialog Box - Workspace Tab.